Fair Use & Classroom Teaching

 May I burn a copy of an album or audiobook to distribute in class?

-No, materials that are under copyright cannot be duplicated and distributed.
+No. Materials that are under copyright cannot be duplicated and distributed.

 May I record a segment from television to show in my class?

-Yes, you can share a recorded television segment and use it in your class, but may only retain it for 45 days.
+Yes.
+You can share a recorded television segment and use it in your class, but may only retain it for 45 days.
 (It cannot be shared electronically or posted online).

-Frequently Asked Questions About Fair Use and Online Teaching
+Fair Use & Online Teaching

 May I create an online video or screencast containing copyrighted text, video, audio, and photographs that are relevant to the class without obtaining permission to use the copyrighted materials?